Florence Kelley: National Consumers League and eight-hour day

 From 1899 through 1926, she lived at the Henry Street settlement house on New York City.
 From there, she founded and acted as General Secretary of the National Consumers League, which was strongly anti-sweatshop.
 She used her direction to raise public awareness and pass state legislation to protect workers, primarily for women and children.
 The Consumers' League established a Code of Standards that served to raise wages, shorten hours, and required a minimum number of sanitary facilities.
 Kelley used the NCL to address her own policies such as local hours and wages of women via data collection and activism.
 Kelley also served as a mentor to younger activists, such as Mary van Kleeck, who briefly worked for the Consumers League.

 In her work there, she built 64 Consumers Leagues to promote and to pass labor legislation.
 Kelley often acted as a representative to address state legislators and expanded the NCL network through women's clubs.
 She worked hard to establish a workday limited to eight hours.
 In 1907, she threw her influence into a Supreme Court case, Muller v.
 Oregon, an attempt to overturn limits to the hours female workers could work in non-hazardous professions.
 Kelley helped file the famous Brandeis Brief, which included sociological and medical evidence of the hazards of working long hours and set the precedent of the Supreme Court's recognition of sociological evidence, which was used to great effect later in Brown v.
 Board of Education.
 Her pursuit to enforce the eight hour work day for women was later declared unconstitutional by the Illinois Supreme Court in 1895 because it restricted women from making contracts for longer hours.

 In 1909, Kelley helped create the NAACP and thereafter became a friend and ally of W. E. B. Du Bois.
 She also worked to help improve child labor laws and working conditions.

 In 1917, she again filed briefs in a Supreme Court case for an eight-hour workday, now for workers "in any mill, factory or manufacturing establishment," in the case Bunting v.
 Oregon.

 Kelley's NCL sponsored a "Consumer's 'white label'" on clothing that restricted garment production with child labor and working conditions against state law.
 She led the National Consumers League until her death, in 1932.

+Hull House Maps and Papers

+Kelley created a series of maps and data visualizations for Hull House Maps and Papers, a series of essays published in 1895.
+Along with the United States Bureau of Labor and Carroll D. Wright, the information was collected by going door to door in Chicago neighborhoods and polling the community using questionnaires.

+Utilizing a cartographic design by Charles Booth, the data collected through community questionnaires is display on specific parcels of land, creating a highly detailed street view map.